ADOPTION IN HAWAII

 - a certified copy of the child(ren)’s birth certificate(s);

 - a certified copy of any divorce decree for the adopting parent, if that parent has been divorced;

 - copies of the child(ren)’s birth records from the hospital where the child(ren) was/were born.

-Costs: The State of Hawaii's Court filing fee to start an adoption is $175.
+The State of Hawaii’s Court filing fee to start an adoption is $215.
 Attorney fees to prepare the adoption are charged at an hourly rate.
-Time: The length of time to complete an adoption is approximately six to twelve months, depending on many of the factors listed above.

 WHERE DO I START?

 Prior to scheduling a consultation, it is very helpful to work on one of our questionnaires, to assist us in understanding your situation.
 Clicking below will download one of our adoption questionnaires, all in Adobe(R) Acrobat(R), or .pdf format:

 If you do not have Adobe Acrobat(R) or Adobe Acrobat Reader(R), you can go to the Adobe (R) website to get Adobe Acrobat Reader(R) for free.

 If you have a question about adoption, or would like to set up a consult, e-mail us or call us at 593-2199.
 We’ll be happy to speak with you.